Category: Password Managers

 KeePass

-Dashlane fails first because passwords must be stored inside a vendor hosted vault instead of a portable encrypted database file.
+Dashlane fails first because it breaks when passwords must be stored inside a vendor-hosted vault before a portable encrypted database file.

 Verdict